rithika-7799/bitcoin-price-prediction-using-google-trends/README.md

-# bitcoin-price-prediction-using-google-trends
+# Bitcoin price prediction using Google trends
-### CS 651: Data-Intensive Distributed Computing
+### CS 651: Data-Intensive Distributed Computing final project

 The project involved the development of a Bitcoin price prediction model using a combination of data from Bitcoin transaction blocks,